This post covers the top 10 things to do in Brick Lane, a vibrant street in the East End in London.

 The story of London’s East End is played out in the sights, smells and tastes of Brick Lane.

 To get to grips with some of the best food (and drink!) in town, come along with us on our East End Food Tour and learn about the history of this vibrant neighbourhood as told through the delicious treats your guide will share with you.

 Think fish & chips, samosas, chocolates and beigels.
 Savoury, sweet, traditional and modern, there’s something for every one and our tour runs twice a week on Thursdays and Saturdays at 10:30.

 7) Visit a Market

 For a unique market experience, Brick Lane hosts a fabulous market every Sunday that is popular with visitors and locals alike (although note that the shops and galleries along the road are open 7 days a week).

 Street performers, food stalls, handmade crafts, and treasure troves of second-hand goods are all available for browsing and for purchase at one of London’s best market experiences.

-Operating since the 1970s, Rough Trade is an independent chain of record shops based here in London and they have a location in Brick Lane.
+Operating since the 1970’s, Rough Trade as an independent record shop based here in London.

-Open daily, Rough Trade East isn’t just a place to buy music.
-There are performances and events held quite often.
-Check their website for what is scheduled.
+Open daily, their Brick Lane branch, Rough Trade East isn’t just a place to buy music.

 Previously a London brewery, the Old Truman Brewery is now a cultural hub of London’s East End.